 Our quick video guide explains the most important things to consider when you’re buying your next kettle.

 There are two main types of kettle: electric and stovetop models.
 We're focusing on electric kettles as these are the most popular type.

 Electric kettles come in a vast range of shapes and sizes, but the basic design falls into two camps:

 You'll usually find the water gauge is larger and easier to see on a jug kettle, and the lid can be a bit more fiddly to remove on dome models, although we've found Best Buy models of both types.

 From the essential to the optional, here are the key features to consider when choosing a kettle:

 If you often make tea for one, or just want to save energy, look out for a kettle with a low minimum fill level (less than 300ml).
 Some kettles will force you to boil as many as four cups' worth in one go, leaving you waiting longer and wasting water and energy.

-Some kettles have hard-to-read indicators hidden behind the handle.
+Some kettles have fill indicators that are hidden behind the handle, making them hard to read.
 Look out for a large, clear windows if you want to be able to see at a glance how much water is left.

 A loud whistling kettle can be really annoying, particularly if you have an open-plan kitchen/living area.
 Some kettles are marketed as being especially quiet, but this doesn't always hold true.

 Less than a third of the kettles we test are rated as notably quiet: we measure the noise level in decibels during boiling and note any unusually piercing or annoying sounds.